Adult and Child Care Facilities

-BEDHD contracts with the Michigan Department of Health and Human Services (MDHHS) to perform environmental health audits of child day care centers, children’s camps, and child and adult foster homes.
+BEDHD contracts with the Michigan Department of Health and Human Services (MDHHS)and LARA (Michigan Licensing and Regulatory Affairs Office) to perform environmental health inspections of child day care centers, children’s camps, and child and adult foster homes.
 These facilities are defined below:

 - Child care center: A facility other than a private residence that receives one or more children for care for periods of less than 24 hours a day.